 Making use of it's transparency, when used thinly it creates a fiery orange/red hue.

-Red iron oxide or ferric oxide is the principle coloring agent in Venetian red.
-This color is based on the natural mineral hematite associated with varying proportions of other minerals such as clay, chalk and silica.
+Red iron oxide or ferric oxide is the principle colouring agent in Venetian red.
+This colour is based on the natural mineral hematite associated with varying proportions of other minerals such as clay, chalk and silica.

 Tinting Strength - Moderate